Location: 13 42.81'S 145 18.77'W

 Everyone is happy and healthy, and can’t believe that we only have eight days remaining.

-Shouts out Mom, Dad, Graham, Dog, Papa and also Audge for keeping up with my many adventures.
-Love you all and can’t wait to see you soon!
+Shouts out to Mom, Dad, Graham, Dog, Papa, and also Audge for keeping up with my many adventures.
+I love you all and can’t wait to see you soon!

 Thanks for reading!

 Pic 1 – Sails

 Pic 2 – Tom thinking very hard during his VHF examination

 Pic 3 – Parker taking it easy n’ breezy with some Fore-cabin AC